Aircloak/aircloak/air/docs/content/sql/query-results.md

 # Understanding query results

-All anonymization systems necessarily distort query results.
+All anonymisation systems necessarily distort query results.
 While the amount of distortion in Aircloak is remarkably small, the analyst must nevertheless understand how and when distortion occurs to properly interpret query results.

 This section describes how and when distortion occurs, and suggests strategies for minimizing the impact of distortion.

 Aircloak distorts data in the following ways:

-* Adds zero mean noise to anonymizing aggregation function outputs
+* Adds zero mean noise to anonymising aggregation function outputs
 * May modify the values of *outlying* data (the highest or lowest values in a column)
 * May suppress certain results when too few users are represented (low-count filtering)